 It is my goal to provide the program, tools, and coaching to help you achieve your goals.
-I will strive to continue to learn more in order to bring you the best.
-Of course, as I learn more I also realize there is much I don’t know.
-This is an ever evolving process.
-As it is part of my personal philosophy to have a purpose or why behind everything we do, I will always have a why based on my current knowledge.
+I will strive to continue to learn more to bring you the best.
+Of course, as I learn more, I also realize there is much I don’t know.
+This is an ever-evolving process as it is part of my philosophy to have a purpose or why behind everything we do, I will always have a why based on my current knowledge.

-What I encourage you to do is to understand your why, as well.
+What I encourage you to do is to understand your “why”, as well.
 We have discussed this idea of knowing your “WHY” on many occasions.
-When I have discussed this previously it has been focused more on a big picture “WHY” or purpose.
-What I would now challenge you do to is to take this concept to include your training on a daily basis.
-We design each session with a purpose and we want to articulate that purpose.
-It is our goal to have our purpose for the training and your why for your training to be congruent.
+When I have discussed this previously, it has been focused more on the big picture “WHY” or purpose.
+What I would now challenge you to do is to take this concept to include in your training daily.
+We design each session with a purpose, and we want to articulate that purpose.
+It is our goal to have our purpose for the training and your “why” for your training to be congruent.
 Otherwise, it would not make logical sense for you to train with us.

-3. For improvement to occur you need not only to recover but to super compensate in order to positively adapt.
+- For improvement to occur, you need not only to recover but to super compensate to adapt positively.

 This process was covered in our discussion on stress response.

-The mental and psychological benefits of training could be placed under one category but for our purposes we will have two different categories in order to differentiate a few points.
+The mental and psychological benefits of training could be placed under one category, but for our purposes, we will have two different categories to differentiate a few points.

-When I refer to mental benefits of training I am referring to things such as:
+When I refer to the mental benefits of training, I am referring to things such as:

 The bottom line: “exercise balances neurotransmitters — along with the rest of the neurochemicals in the brain.”
-You can read the Brian Johnson’s Philosopher’s Note on the book “Spark”.
+You can read Brian Johnson’s Philosopher’s Note in the book “Spark.”

 The goal of our training is to provide all of the benefits of the physical, mental, and psychological.
 It is also our goal to educate you on what exercise might be best suited to reach your goals and what intensity, frequency, and volume is optimal to help you attain those goals as safely, effectively, and efficiently as possible.

-1. You make the mistake of training too intensely everyday without the ability to recover.
-Eventually this can lead to burnout or injury.
-(Been there done that).
+- You make the mistake of training too intensely every day without the ability to recover.
+Eventually, this can lead to burnout or injury (been there, done that).

-2. Your goal is to become stronger and/or better conditioned and you focus on volume and frequency of training rather than quality and intensity.
-As a result, your intensity of training remains moderate compared to your potential and you hit a plateau.
+- Your goal is to become stronger and/or better conditioned, and you focus on volume and frequency of training rather than quality and intensity.
+As a result, your intensity of training remains moderate compared to your potential, and you hit a plateau.